reidjs/onionup/README.md

 - Add clearnet or onion sites to their account
 - Track the ping response latency or page load time of any given site
 - Alias cryptic onion site names with readable nicknames

+### Technology

+#### Frontend

+OnionUp's frontend was developed as a Vue single page web application to provide a seamless and responsive UX.

+#### Backend

+OnionUp's backend leverages Ruby on Rails concurrency using Rails ActiveJobs to ensure multiple sites can be pinged as a background task.